sharib09/t1/readme.md

-run "python3 test_img.py" on raspberry pi to detect the object
+run "python3 test_img.py" on raspberry pi to classify the object